ShonChassel/Netflix/README.md

 ✅ Users can search TV shows & movies using the search bar..
 ✅ Users can explore different TV shows and filter them by genre: drama, comedy, crime, action, etc.
-✅ The app is fully responsive and it adapts to any screen size.
 ✅ Users can access information related to a specific TV show including plot, ratings, cast list, trailer, and more.
 ✅ uthenticated users can add or delete TV shows & movies from their personal watchlist.